ryanrestine/Proving_Grounds_Play_Writeups/machines/funboxrookie_notes.md

 ### Enumeration

 I'll kick off enumerating this box with an Nmap scan covering all TCP ports.
-To speed this along I'll also use the `--min-rate 10000` flag:
+To speed this along I'll also use the `--min-rate 10000` flag as well as `-sC` and `-sV` to use basic scripts and enumerate versions:

 ```text
 ┌──(ryan㉿kali)-[~/PG/FunBoxRookie]